longzilicart/Quad-Net/README.md

-# FDMAR
+# Quad-Net

-Code for "Fourier Dual-domain Network for CT Metal Artifact Reduction" will be avaliable later
+Code for "Quad-domain Network for CT Metal Artifact Reduction" will be avaliable later